benalexau/rpc-bench/results/20160920/README.md

 five `int` fields (ie 28 bytes), plus any framing and headers introduced by the implementation under test.
-The `long` contains the `System.nanoTime()` of the client request, allowing the client to compute the time required to receive each of the 100 million events.
+The `long` contains the `System.nanoTime()` of the client request, allowing the client to compute the time required to receive each of the 100 million price messages.

 While 100 million price messages may seem excessive, it is only a small fraction of the billions of price messages transmitted on a typical trading day.